 Notice about plan Benefits: Benefits are only available for services and supplies you receive while covered by this Plan.
-You do not have the right to receive the Benefits of this Plan after coverage ends, except as specifically provided under the Continuation of group coverage section.
+You do not have the right to receive the Benefits of this Plan after coverage ends, except as specifically provided under the Continuity of Care and Continuation of group coverage sections.
 The Claims Administrator may change Benefits during the term of coverage as specifically stated in this Benefit Booklet.
 Benefit changes, including any reduction in Benefits or elimination of Benefits, apply to services or supplies you receive on or after the effective date of the change.